techiediaries/techiediaries/_posts/2019/Angular/2019-06-06-angular-material-tutorial-example.md

 By executing this command, we’re installing Angular Material 8 and the corresponding theming into the project.
 Furthermore new starter components are registered into _ng generate._

-For an example, check out: [Angular Material 8 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu](https://www.techiediaries.com/angular-material-navigation-toolbar-sidenav)
+Another popular choice is to use [Angular with Bootstrap 4](https://www.techiediaries.com/angular-bootstrap/) to build professional UIs.

 ## Conclusion

-That's it, we now have updated our Angular 8 front-end application to use Angular Material.
+That's it, we now have updated our Angular 10 front-end application to use Angular Material.
 In the next tutorial we'll see more detailed example of using Material data-table to create tables for our data.